RishabhRD/rs-stl/README.md

 sequence.

 Currently Rust lacks abstractions to represent these kind of linear sequences and algorithms which are very common in day to day programming.
+As a workaround, rust implements algorithms like `sort` on slice type `[T]` and use implicit conversion for its working.

+rs-stl removes the need of these tricks and provides ways to write true generic algorithms by introducing `Collection` trait and its refinements to empower generic programming.

 ## Basic Idea